alxbragg/Traffic-Stop-Analysis/README-main.md

 ## Limitations & Assumptions
 - The dataset is limited to a single county in Maryland and may not generalize to other regions.
+- A small portion of records (<1%) contain invalid or mislocated geographic coordinates, likely due to data entry or geocoding errors.
 - Around 50% of the stop reasons and 14% of car makes could not be accurately mapped.
 - Traffic volume data was not directly available; conclusions are based on stop frequency patterns.
 - Enforcement practices may vary over time due to policy or staffing changes.